Wavefield Finite Time Focusing with Reduced Spatial Exposure: DISCUSSION

-The wavefields resulting from the time-reversal method, as formulated by Eqs. \ref{eq:T2c} and \ref{eq:T2l} have infinite support in time, which could be disadvantageous for various applications.
-On the other hand since the focusing functions $f_1$ and $f_2$ are confined in time and space by the direct propagation path from the boundary to the focal point \cite{burridge80}, so is their superposition $f$.
-Hence, this focusing function seems preferable for wavefield focusing in finite time.
-As can be observed in Figs. \ref{fig:D1}, \ref{fig:bT1}, and \ref{fig:bT2}, the focusing function $f$ contains a series of wavefronts that are emitted into the medium from the surrounding boundary.
-Only the first of these wavefronts reaches the focal point.
-The remaining events are encoded such that any ingoing reflection of the first pulse is canceled or, when perfect focusing is not achieved, at least suppressed.
+The wavefields resulting from the Time-Reversal and Standard (double-sided) Marchenko methods, as formulated by Eqs. (\ref{eq:T2c}), (\ref{eq:T2l}) and (\ref{eq:T7v1}) have infinite support in time, which could be disadvantageous for various applications.
+Things are different in Finite Time Focusing (Eq. (\ref{eq:T9})), which involves wavefields that are confined in time and space by the direct propagation path from the boundary to the focal point.
+As can be observed in Figs. \ref{fig:T1}, \ref{fig:bT1}, and \ref{fig:bT2}, the real part of the focusing function $f$ contains a series of wavefronts that once emitted into the medium from the surrounding boundary interfere destructively with any ingoing reflection of the first pulse.
+Even when perfect focusing is not achieved, the amplitude of ingoing reflections is at least suppressed.
 Hence, the focusing function might be an attractive solution of the wave equation for focusing below strong acoustic contrasts.
 By canceling or reducing the amplitude of ingoing reflections, we achieve the desirable situation of a single wavefront or reduced energy to reach the focal point and propagate along the focal plane.
-Moreover, the peculiar nature of the focusing achieved by Eq. \ref{eq:T9} minimizes the spatial exposure to the incident wavefield of the layer embedding the focal point, and this could possibly be beneficial for sensitivity analysis and/or safety concern in medical treatment \cite{hughes17}.
-Focusing functions associated with Eq. \ref{eq:T9} may also therefore be useful input for inversion.
+Moreover, the peculiar nature of the focusing achieved by Eq. (\ref{eq:T9}) minimizes the spatial exposure to the incident wavefield of the layer embedding the focal point, and this could possibly be beneficial for sensitivity analysis and/or safety concern in medical treatment \cite{hughes17}.
+Focusing functions associated with Eq. (\ref{eq:T9}) may also therefore be useful input for inversion.
 Akin to Green's functions, they obey the wave equation, which can be inverted for the medium properties $c\left( {\bf{x}}\right)$ and $\rho \left( {\bf{x}}\right)$.
 In particular cases, they may be preferred over Green's functions for this purpose, since the entire signals can be captured by a concise recording in the time domain and exhibit peculiar sensitivity distributions.
 In the numerical tests considered here, we used either kinematically equivalent (first numerical experiment) or exact velocity models (second numerical experiment) to compute the initial focusing functions.
-When a poor background model is used, solutions from above and below could focus at different points, and the terms associated with the Green's functions in Eqs.\ref{eq:T5v1}-\ref{eq:T6v1} and \ref{eq:T5v2}-\ref{eq:T6v2} would not cancel out, thus violating the focusing condition exhibited by $f$.
-Note that this restriction holds also for the time-reversal method when applied from two sides.
-Finally, in our numerical tests we have also neglected dissipation, which plays a key role in medical treatment and is critical in standard Marchenko applications with single-sided access media.
-However, when media are accessible from two sides (which is a strict requirement in the focusing strategy discussed in this paper), Marchenko redatuming can be adapted to account for dissipation \cite{slob16}.
-Future research will be devoted to extension of the proposed method to account for dissipative media.
+When a poor background model is used, solutions from above and below could focus at different points, and the terms associated with the Green's functions in Eqs. (\ref{eq:T5v1})-(\ref{eq:T6v1}) and (\ref{eq:T5v2})-(\ref{eq:T6v2}) would not cancel out, thus violating the focusing condition exhibited by $f$.
+Note that this restriction holds also for the Time-Reversal method when applied from two sides.
+The human skull involves some of the most critical challenges for Marchenko applications, i.e. the presence of thin layers, diffractors, dipping layers and strong absorption.
+In our numerical test an acoustic and loseless model was employed.
+Note that using a lossless head model allowed us to test the method on a simplified and yet very challenging problem.
+However, neglecting dissipation, which plays a key role in medical treatment, limits the immediate applicability of the current algorithm of Finite Time Focusing, and a new theoretical framework to include absorption needs to be devised.
+Recent research has shown that when media are accessible from two sides (which is a strict requirement in the focusing strategy discussed in this paper), Marchenko redatuming can be adapted to account for dissipation \cite{slob16}, and these insights could foster future research devoted to extension of the proposed method to account for dissipative media.